Improve your health with these tasty foods high in magnesium, plus get 20 delicious magnesium-rich recipes!

 In addition, epidemiological studies and meta-analyses have associated high magnesium intake with a lowered risk of metabolic syndrome and diabetes, along with hypertension.

-Although studies are limited, bone mineral density may be increased in postmenopausal women with increased intake of foods high in magnesium, as well as magnesium supplements.
+Although studies are limited, bone mineral density may be increased in postmenopausal women with increased intake of foods high in magnesium and magnesium supplements.

 Fluids, fiber-rich foods, exercise, two kiwi fruit per day, & fiber supplements, if needed, are my go-to recommendations for alleviating constipation in my clients with IBS.
 However, when that doesn’t work, I’ll recommend foods high in magnesium and a magnesium supplement to help with constipation.